Hora Svaté Kateřiny: Sights

 There is an observation tower on Růžový vrch.
 The 16 m high tower was built in 1902 and restored in 2002, after it was closed in the 1980s.
 A wooden extension was built around the base of the tower to serve as exhibition space.
 Near the observation tower is the Monument to Anton Günther.

-The Church of Saint Catherine was built in 1611–1612 and baroque rebuilt in 1785.
+The Church of Saint Catherine was built in 1611–1612 and rebuilt in the Baroque style in 1785.
 The tower also dates from 1785.
 The sculpture of a Pietà in front of the church dates from 1729.
 The rectory opposite the church dates from 1680.

-There is a Marian column wit ha statue of the Virgin Mary on the town square.
+There is a Marian column with a statue of the Virgin Mary on the town square.

-Mikulášská štola ("Adit of Saint Nicholas") is the most famous silver and copper adit in the Ore Mountains.
+Mikulášská štola ("Adit of [Saint] Nicholas") is the most famous silver and copper adit in the Ore Mountains.
 The corridors reach a depth of up to 157 m underground.
-Today they are flooded, about 420 m of the adit is reconstructed and open to the public.
+Today they are flooded, but about 420 m of the adit is reconstructed and open to the public.